Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 <strong>Note:</strong> We only support a single column being sorted at any given moment.
 Multi-column support is something we may consider in the future.
 </docs-note>

-### Mobile design fixes
+### Responsive design fixes

-Last month, we brought you the first [batch of mobile table features](https://booster.zywave.dev/blog/posts/2022-01-20-release-notes-january-2022/#zui-table-is-now-mobile-responsive), something notably lacking from the Zywave ecosystem.
+Last month, we brought you the first [batch of responsive table features](https://booster.zywave.dev/blog/posts/2022-01-20-release-notes-january-2022/#zui-table-is-now-mobile-responsive), something notably lacking from the Zywave ecosystem.
 However, we noticed some small issues with the table topbar component as we approached our release date that we wanted to circle back to address.

 Take a look at the before and after below to get a feel for the change: